humanitiesplusdesign/ockham/READMe.md

 ## About

-Ockham was developed by Jason A. Heppler, Academic Technology Specialist for the [Department of History](http://history.stanford.edu) and affiliated staff at the [Center for Spatial and Textual Analysis (CESTA)](http://cesta.stanford.edu), and Nicole Coleman, Academic Technology Specialist for CESTA and lab manager of [Humanities+Design](http://hdlab.stanford.edu).
+Ockham is under development by Jason A. Heppler and Nicole Coleman at the [Center for Spatial and Textual Analysis (CESTA)](http://cesta.stanford.edu), [Stanford University](http://stanford.edu).

-Thanks to Flatterline for some inspiration and plugins.

-## Copyright

-Copyright (c) 2011 Flatterline LLC.
-See LICENSE for details.